-After all the necessary photos have been captured, save them in a folder in your system.
-Obtain the 3D model of the object using the standard procedures until fusion, and then to apply photo texture, do the following:
+- 1. After all the necessary photos have been captured, save them to a folder in your system. - 2.
+Obtain the 3D model of the object using the standard procedures until fusion. - 3.
+Import all the necessary photos, using the $File \rightarrow Import \rightarrow Import$ photos menu option.